Higinio Vélez: Biography

 After leading Santiago de Cuba to three straight championships in the Cuban National Series (1999–2001), he became the manager of the Cuba national baseball team, that would take home a gold medal from the 2004 Summer Olympics.
+He also managed the Cuban team at the 2001, 2003, 2005 editions of the Baseball World Cup and the 2006 and 2009 editions of the World Baseball Classic.